 Detection of Human Androgen Receptor with HTRF reagents can be performed in a single plate used for culturing, stimulation, and lysis.
 No washing steps are required.
 This HTS designed protocol enables miniaturization while maintaining robust HTRF quality.

-The human breast cancer cell line MDA-MB453 was cultured in a T175 flask in complete culture medium for 48h at 37 ° C, 5% CO2.
+Human breast cancer cells were cultured in a T175 flask in a complete culture medium for 48h at 37 ° C, 5% CO2.
 The cells were lyzed with 3 mL of supplemented lysis buffer # 3 for 30 minutes at RT under gentle shaking.

 Serial dilutions of the cell lysate were performed using supplemented lysis buffer, and 16 µL of each dilution were transferred into a low volume white microplate before the addition of 4 µL of HTRF Human Androgen Receptor detection reagents.
 Equal amounts of lysates were used for a side-by-side comparison between HTRF and Western Blot.